 Moderator of the General Assembly

-The Moderator of the General Assembly of the Church of Scotland is nominated by a committee of the Assembly every year.
-His or her duties are to preside at meeting of the Assembly, to lead daily worship, to keep order, to rule on points of law, and to sign documents on behalf of the Assembly.
-It is an honorary role, held for twelve months.
-If the Moderator is a minister, he or she is addressed as 'The Rt Rev' during his/her term of office.
+The Moderator of the General Assembly is nominated by a committee of the Assembly every year.
+His or her duties are to preside at meetings of the Assembly, to lead daily worship, to keep order, to rule on points of law, and to sign documents on behalf of the Assembly.
+It is an honorary role.